giodueck/ObsidianAcademic/Tesis/Research/Tesis - Estado del arte - Metodologia.md

 ### Wu 2022
 - Cross-channel reconstruction tested against conventional CNN for multimodal RS imagery

+### Rezaee 2018
+- Wetlands classification using CNN
+- 16% improvement compared to RF

+### Nogueira 2017
+- Explore exploiting existing CNNs to circumvent low amount of training data
+- Best results between full training, fine tuning and using as feature extractors was fine tuning

 ### Zhong 2016
 - SatCNN as a model made for RS data as opposed to other CNNs made primarily for natural scene classification